Korean Provisional Government and Army

 The Korean Provisional Army

 As far as I can determine, there were no Orders or Medals issued by the Korean Provisional Government.
 However, the uniforms, patches, badges, etc. are highly collected.
 At the end of World War II, the Korean Liberation Army was allowed back into Korea.
-Unfortunately, the U. S. Army Military Government in Korea (USAMGIK) specified that they could not return as an army, but only as individuals, with no visible military connections.
-Most of the soldiers simple took all their badges and rank insignia and returned to Korea, and much of this material was discarded at that time.
+Unfortunately, several KLA soldiers entering Korea, were arrested as spies because they were wearing American Uniforms.
+These individuals were trained by the American Office of Strategic Services (OSS Detachment 202) and were supposed to be in American uniforms.
+Not wanting a repeat incident, the Americans Military Government in Korea (USAMGIK) told the KLA that they could only return to Korea in civilian clothes.
+Most of the KLA insignia was lost at that time.
+These KLA Cap Badges rarely come up for sale.
 This is an area of collecting that is filled with land mines, since high-quality reproductions are known.
 Some originals are serial numbered.

 I cannot vouch for the authenticity of these badges, the images were pulled off the internet.